pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 The final pitch I was to go alone and use the solo rappel technique, by this time I was a pro and comfortable with what I was doing.
 The first few steps on flat land felt weird!

-In short, I'm already looking forward to my next multipitch experience and second vist to El Potrero Chico to try some of the other moderate routes in the area.
+In short, I'm already looking forward to my next multi-pitch experience and second visit to El Potrero Chico to try some of the other moderate routes in the area.

 ![View of the Canyon](view_of_canyon.jpg)